 One of the first lessons we can learn from sales and marketing is the need for alternative content for the customer during the sales process.
 The longer your sales process is, the more you’ll need to expose your customer to alternative content that will complement your product.
 In talent acquisition, the longer the recruitment process is, the more you should aim to provide your prospect with alternative content to refine the entire process.

 What does this alternative content look like when it comes to talent acquisition?
-Depending on what kind of talent you’re targeting, the appropriate kind of content will differ.
-Here’s a list of some forms of auxiliary content that will be generally good for your TA strategy.
+The appropriate content will differ depending on what kind of talent you’re targeting.
+Here’s a list of some auxiliary content forms that will generally be good for your TA strategy.

 Having blogs that relate to and lead to your careers page is a great place to start.
 Blogs are a medium that allows for both a large amount of freedom but also a large amount of precision in the content.
 Career pages are often lacking in information for visitors: you’ll (maybe) learn what you need about the job posting, but there isn’t much information about the company that’s posting that job.
 This is where career blogs come in.
 You can make blogs to complement your job postings, giving the information that is lacking in the job posting.
 For example, career blogs can communicate more about your company’s culture to a user than a job posting ever could.
 You can also discuss the news that would be valuable to a job-seeker, like having a blog about the new office you have opened.